-As suggested by this research, men themselves experience the negative reproductive health effects of what Rubin (1984) calls the "sex/gender system," which roots gender not only in individual behavior, but also in social institutions and cultural norms.
+As suggested by this research, men themselves experience the negative reproductive health effects of what Rubin (1984) has called the "sex/gender system," which roots gender not only in individual behavior, but also in social institutions and cultural norms.
 For example, the use of steroids for muscle building can be related to men's acquiescence to a sex/gender system in which size, athletic performance, and muscle mass signal superior masculinity.
-Many bodybuilders use steroids even when they know the use of such hormones is linked to health risks like testicular cancer (Klein 1995).
+Many bodybuilders use steroids even when they know the use of such hormones is linked to health risks like testicular cancer (Klein, 1995).
 It is important to point out that pursuits such as bodybuilding are not straightforwardly hegemonic or uniformly oppressive.
-Men and women actively participate in decisions about such body modifications and may feel empowered through their decisions, as has been documented about some women and cosmetic surgery (Davis 1995).
-However, in the United States, such decisions have increasingly become pathological obsessions as men become more and more subject to unattainable body ideals.
-Referring to an "Adonis Complex," Pope, Phillips, and Olivardia (2000) have suggested that men in the United States may feel threatened by women's entrance into traditionally male arenas of power, finding that the only way to "be a man" is by compulsive exercise and dieting regimes.
-At the same time, they note that many men may suffer in silence over body dysmorphia disorder and fail to seek serious medical attention.
+Men and women actively participate in decisions about such body modifications and may feel empowered through their decisions, as has been documented for some women and cosmetic surgery (Davis, 1995).
+However, in the U.S., such decisions have increasingly become pathological obsessions, as men become more and more subject to unattainable body ideals.
+Referring to an "Adonis Complex," Pope and colleagues (Pope, Phillips, & Olivardia, 2000) have suggested that men in the U.S. may feel threatened by women's entrance into traditionally male arenas of power, finding in their bodies the only way to "be a man," but driving compulsive exercise and dieting regimes.
+At the same time, they note that many men may suffer in silence over body dysmorphia disorder (BDD) and fail to seek serious medical attention.